 This remarkable resource is free to view and consult for all subscribers.
 It contains over 250 documents that provide guidance for selecting curriculum and course instruction for every course in a classical K-12 school or homeschool.
 The guide is valued at $995 (for purchase) but is available to all subscribers.
 Each document can be viewed though not printed or downloaded.
 Many subscribers have benefited from consulting this guide that now is displayed in an easy-to-use catalog format.

 For virtually every course on ClassicalU, subscribers can earn Continuing Education Units (CEUS) and then automatically receive a CEU certificate right on the site (that is downloadable as a PDF).
-We can do this via our partnership with the Association of Christian Schools International (ACSI) that approves our courses and the certificates we generate on the site when a subscriber successfully completes a course.
+We can do this via our partnership with the Association of Classical Christian Schools (ACCS) as well as the Association of Christian Schools International (ACSI) that approves our courses and the certificates we generate on the site when a subscriber successfully completes a course.
 We also offer certificates for completing all of the required courses for Level 1 and Level 2 on the site.

 Through a partnership with the Templeton Honors College at Eastern University, we can now offer graduate courses and transferable graduate credits fo select courses on ClassicalU.
 We have made two such courses available at our May 1 release of the new ClassicalU but several more courses will be added throughout 2021.
 All graduate courses on the site are easily found on our Course Finder page under Graduate Courses and feature the Templeton college seal (above).
 To learn more about our partnership with the Templeton Honors College and the nature of these courses, please visit our Templeton Honors College page.